jywei02/jywei02.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I’m a Master’s student in Mechanical Engineering at the University of Washington, Seattle.
+I’m a Master of Science student in Mechanical Engineering at the University of Washington, Seattle.
 My work centers on advanced fluid control for artificial kidney systems and high-throughput image processing for aerospace applications.

 Under Review
 ------